 Affiliate marketing also enables you to reach a much wider geographic audience.
 If you’re a business that sells internationally, then you can recruit affiliates from all over the world to promote your products and services.
 Instead of having to invest in local agencies and translation of traditional marketing materials, your affiliates will produce localized promotional content on your behalf.
 They’ll know the best keyword terms to target search engines in their own language without you having to source expensive translators or local marketing companies.

 It’s also an incredibly low-risk marketing strategy with a high ROI.
 Most other promotional channels require some kind of payment upfront and there’s a chance that it may not work.
 In these cases, you’ve lost some precious marketing budget and not gained anything in return.
 However, with affiliate marketing, you’re only charged once a sale is confirmed.
 You can define the payment terms as 60 or 90 days to allow for refunds or processing issues.
-This protects your cash flow and ensures you’ve already received the money from the customer before you have to pay the affiliate.
+An affiliate agency will generally charge a nominal amount to cover overhead and then leverage their relationships to build your affiliate network.
+This format protects both parties cash flow and ensures you’ve already received the money from the customer before you have to pay the affiliate.
 It’s a performance-based method that rewards top-performing affiliates who refer genuine customers.

 How Does Affiliate Marketing Work?